brain-ship/LightDOM/readme.txt

 - 1.1.1: Fixed issue where text nodes or attributes would no be copied from a org.w3c.dom.Element object.

+- 1.1.2: Added methods to retrieve elements with an Xpath query (See example #3).
+Properly escaping characters in text nodes and attribute values.

 Example #1: Load, modify and save XML file:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~